shannonmoeller/handlebars-layouts/README.md

 ### `#block`

 Defines a named block, with optional default content.
-Blocks may have content appended, prepended, or replaced entirely when extended.
+Blocks may have content appended, prepended, or replaced entirely when extending or embedding.
 You may append and prepend to the same block multiple times.

 ```html
 {{#block "header"}}